Surface Disinfecting After Illness

 Keep the Kitchen Safe

 Pay close cleaning attention to the kitchen and its various surfaces.
 The kitchen is the room in which people tend to gather and touch things, and it is where food and drinks are prepared and often served.
-Bacteria and viruses can live on the surfaces here for days, even weeks.

-Stomach bug-causing viruses like unpleasant norovirus can easily wiggle their way into food and meal prep areas, given the slightest opportunity, and spread quickly through hand-to-mouth contact.
-If you're the one who's sick, for your family's sake, don't prepare meals or other food until you have been symptom-free for at least 48 hours.
+If you're the one who's sick, for your family's sake, wait to prepare meals or other food until you have been symptom-free for at least 48 hours.

 Whoever does the food prep and cooking should disinfect everything touched, such as the refrigerator, microwave, other appliances, drawer handles, faucets, and stove knobs.